Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/5th-level/hallow-2024.md

   - S
   - M
 material: "incense worth 1,000+ gp, which the spell consumes"
-duration: "Until Dispelled
+duration: "Until Dispelled"
-cast_time: "24 Hours
+cast_time: "24 Hours"
 description: |
   You touch a point and infuse an area around it with holy or unholy power.
 The area can have a radius up to 60 feet, and the spell fails if the radius includes an area already under the effect of Hallow.
 The affected area has the following effects.